bifravst/bifravst/docs/app/AWS.md

 ### Configure ids of your AWS resources

 The web app needs to know the ids of the AWS resources that were created during the set-up of the stack.
-Run this command in the `bifravst-aws` directory to copy the output to a file called `.env.local` in the `bifravst-app` directory in the same parent folder.
+Run this command in the `bifravst-app` directory to copy the output to a file called `.env.local`.

-    node cli react-config > ../bifravst-app/.env.local
+    node ../bifravst-aws/cli react-config > .env.local

 ### Version string

-Go back in the `bifravst-app` directory:

-    cd ../bifravst-app

-and run this command to provide the version to the app:
+Run this command to provide the version to the app:

     echo REACT_APP_VERSION=`git describe --tags $(git rev-list --tags --max-count=1)` >> .env.local